 With plenty of flights going in and out of Montego Bay Airport, you will likely find cheap airfares in August, too.
-Since you will probably spend most of your time at the pool or beach, the temperature trade-off for the discounted prices may not be so bad.
+Since you will probably spend most of your time at the pool or hitting some of the best beaches in Jamaica, the temperature trade-off for the discounted prices may not be so bad.
 This is the month you will find that hotels and all-inclusive resorts start sweetening the deals by adding incentives, credits, tours, and more to get your business.
 You can fill in your agenda with indoor visits to cool off in museums and local restaurants.

 Accommodation: Top-Rated Family Resorts in Jamaica